Allen School Campuses and Facilities

 WSU CVM Buildings

 There are eight main CVM buildings across the WSU campus.
 Each of them is home to different services and departments.
-The Allen School is located in the Paul G. Allen Center for Global Animal Health near the Veterinary Teaching Hospital.
+The Allen School is located in the Paul G. Allen Center for Global Health near the Veterinary Teaching Hospital.
 While most of the research is done in this building, Allen School team members collaborate with a variety of departments across the university.

-Paul G. Allen Center for Global Animal Health is a 62,000-square-foot, three-story flagship research building that houses a state-of-the-art infectious disease research center for investigating existing and emerging diseases throughout the world.
+Paul G. Allen Center for Global Health is a 62,000-square-foot, three-story flagship research building that houses a state-of-the-art infectious disease research center for investigating existing and emerging diseases throughout the world.
 There are two floors of Biosafety Level 2 (BSL-2) research laboratory space, and a 5,000-square-foot BSL-3 laboratory.

 Bustad Hall houses the college administration, student services, a public lounge, lecture and lab facilities, a vivarium, and the Washington Animal Disease Diagnostic Laboratory (WADDL).
 WADDL provides state-of-the-art diagnostic services, consultation, disease surveillance, and outreach to safeguard animal health, the food supply, and public health.